Mikicrepstudios/mikibox/README.md

 ## Other:
 - Report bugs using issues tab
-- Suggest ideas at my discord server OR DMs
+- Suggest ideas at my discord server or dms